distribute-protocol/distribute-contracts/README.md

 #### 7 - Failed
 If a **task** fails, the associated wei needed to complete it is returned to the collective pool from the project balance.
 Validators who correctly marked the task as incomplete are rewarded.
 The reputation tokens staked by the worker who failed to complete the task are burned.

 If a **project** fails, validators who validated tasks correctly and workers who completed their tasks still receive rewards.
-However, all the Stakers' tokens are burned.
+However, all the stakers' tokens are burned.

 #### 8 - Expired
 If a project does not receive enough stakes before the set deadline, then the project expires.
-The proposer who put tokens or reputation as collateral lose them, but Stakers on the project can retrieve their stakes.
+The proposer who put tokens or reputation as collateral lose them, but stakers on the project can retrieve their stakes.

 ##### Stakers Can Withdraw Their Stake